Should I Pressure Test My RV for Roof Leaks?

 1. Can I Fix the Leaks Myself?

 You can fix some leaks yourself.
 And others you should leave to the pros.
-If you have caulking that needs to be repaired you could probably do it yourself but you need to know how to do it correctly.
+If you have caulking that needs to be repaired, you could probably do it yourself, but you need to know how to do it correctly.
 Caulking over the old cracked caulk is just asking for another leak to occur.
-And, you need to use the right caulk that will be able to flex and bend without cracking or you are wasting your time.
+And you need to use the right caulk that will be able to flex and bend without cracking, or you are wasting your time.

 You can also replace the thick caulk on your roof used around any roof protrusions but again, there is a right way to make all of these repairs.
-If you are handy and have the right experience, knowledge, tools, and materials you can do anything yourself.
+If you are handy and have the right experience, knowledge, tools, and materials, you can do anything yourself.
 If not, you can learn.
 Or you can let a pro get it right for you the first time.

-2. What’s The Best Caulk to Use on RV’s?
+2. What’s The Best Caulk to Use on RVs?

-There are several types of caulk that can be used on RVs.
-Some are better on roofs, some better on seams etc. Here are a few that I have used.
-I keep several tubes of caulk on board my RV so if I find a leak I can fix it right away.
+I keep several caulk tubes on board my RV, so if I find a leak, I can fix it right away.
 I’m pretty sure that’s why I had no roof leaks when my pressure test was conducted.
-I didn’t do so well on the rest of the RV though.
+I didn’t do well on the rest of the RV.

-1. Dicor 501LSW-1 Self-Leveling Lap Sealant – Best used on RV Roofs around roof edges, air vents and air conditioners.
+- Dicor 501LSW-1 Self-Leveling Lap Sealant – Best used on RV Roofs around roof edges, air vents and air conditioners.

-2. Geocel 28127V Pro Flex RV Flexible Sealant – Best used on seams, around windows, doors, compartment doors and corners.
+- Geocel 28127V Pro Flex RV Flexible Sealant – Best used on seams, around windows, doors, compartment doors and corners.

-3. EternaBond RSW-2-50 RoofSeal Sealant Tape – Best used for roof cracks
+- EternaBond RSW-2-50 RoofSeal Sealant Tape – Best used for roof cracks

-Thanks to Chesaco RV in Joppa, Maryland for providing the pictures of the leak test they performed on my RV.
+Thanks to Chesaco RV in Joppa, Maryland, for providing the pictures of the leak test they performed on my RV.
 They were great to work with!

-RV ROOF RESEAL COST
+– RV ROOF RESEAL COST

-Can I Use Flex Seal on My RV Roof?
+– Can I Use Flex Seal on My RV Roof?

-Best Sealant for RV Windows – Leakproof Your RV!
+– Best Sealant for RV Windows – Leakproof Your RV!

 Thanks for reading this article.
 Do you have any advice or about finding leaks by pressure testing?
 Please share your comments below!

-If you would like to contact us directly please feel free to visit our Contact Page and send us an email.
+If you would like to contact us directly, please feel free to visit our Contact Page and send us an email.

 To see a list of all of our articles check out the Blog Archive!

-1. This is super helpful, thank you… hope you don’t mind but I am sharing this with others in my
+This is super helpful, thank you… hope you don’t mind but I am sharing this with others in my

 group (we are working on a school project and this